 - If you have the option for white shrimp vs brown shrimp of the different types of shrimp to eat from the local waters we highly recommend white over brown.

 What Are The Best Cooking Methods For Brown Shrimp & White Shrimp

 When it comes to cooking fresh brown or white shrimp from the waters of the southeast including Georgia, South Carolina, and North Carolina the options are endless.

 To fully enjoy the fresh flavor we recommend grilling shrimp on a skewer.
 Coat the shrimp with your favorite seasonings before placing it on the grill for two to three minutes on each side.

 A classic favorite is breading the shrimp with the tail, head, and shell removed.
 Coat the fresh shrimp in a breading mixture before deep drying.
 Once they are golden brown pair them with tarter sauce or cocktail sauce.

 Remember to always devein the shrimp before cooking.
 The vein runs on the upper and lower side from head to tail.
 A sharp knife slicing a couple of millimeters deep on both sides will allow access to the vein so that it can be pulled free.

 Conclusion: The Different Types Of Shrimp

-Next time you’re visiting a local seafood market, ask the attendant about the fresh local shrimp options they have available that day.
-Because they are priced by the pound, you can consider buying both white and brown shrimp as a comparison.
+Next time you’re visiting a local seafood market, ask the attendant about the fresh local different types of shrimp options they have available that day.
+Because the different shrimp types are priced by the pound, you can consider buying both white and brown shrimp as a comparison.
 Also, they are offered in different forms, including heads on, heads off, and cleaned.
 The more preparation the market makes the higher the cost per pound.
 Most often, they will send you home with a bag full of both shrimp and ice; come prepared with a cooler or plastic container to avoid ice water leaking all over your vehicle.
-A multitude of cooking options are available, mix, match, and enjoy.
+A multitude of cooking options are available for both brown shrimp vs white shrimp, mix, match, and enjoy.